 It depends!
 At one extreme, using BitKey in just the right way is currently the closest you can get to perfectly secure Bitcoin transactions (without doing them in your head).

 Even when you use BitKey in the most insecure mode possible (e.g., hot-online) it still provides better security than 99% of Bitcoin users are getting from their web wallets and Bitcoin phone apps.

 If the theft of hundreds of millions of dollars worth of Bitcoin from the Bitcoin exchanges has left you, like us, with a healthy sense of paranoia, then you'll want to use BitKey in the most secure way possible in which case nobody in the world is getting better security for their Bitcoin transactions.
 Nobody.

-Read the discussion with Trezor developer Tomas Dzetkulic on how BitKey can provide better security than Trezor and judge for yourself.
+For an in-depth analysis, read the discussion with Trezor developer Tomas Dzetkulic (better security than Trezor?) and judge the pros and cons for yourself.